maxlindmark/pred-prey-overlap/README.md

-# Materials for the CINEA SC10 report "Study on stomach content of fish to update databases and analyse possible changes in diet or food web interactions"
+# Weak effects of local prey density and spatial overlap on predation intensity in a marine ecosystem

-This repository contains all the materials needed to reproduce the results for the Baltic Sea case study.
+This repository contains all the materials needed to reproduce the results for this manuscript in prep

 ## Setup